AMPotter/bookbag/README.md

 4. RESULTS PAGE: Include a purchase link to the relevant book
 5. Include a 'category' column in our back-end SQL database.
 6. SUPER STRETCH: Reference local libraries for the book as well.
+7. SUPER STRETCH: Use Google API to create an embed page so people could read the first few pages or whatever Google's API supports.